 - select your own concepts and projects to design for in your final year of study

-- develop confidence in research methods and expression of ideas through your ability to contextualise your theoretical and practical work, including a written dissertation
+- develop confidence in research methods and the expression of ideas through your ability to contextualise your theoretical and practical work

 Design and costume work

 You will also: